Skip to application

 Safe testing rules #

-Payment handled after validation
+Payment after validation